25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ### JavaScript And ECMAScript

-_ECMAScript_ is the official name for JavaScript.
+_ECMAScript_ is the official name for JavaScript

 - JavaScript means the programming language

 - ECMAScript is the name used by the language specification.
-Therefore, whenever referring to versions of the language, people say ECMAScript (ES6).
+Therefore, whenever referring to versions of the language, people say ECMAScript (ES6)

 - JavaScript is a trademark of Oracle Corporation, Mozilla has acquired a license to use the JavaScript name